 I know lots of other people have much worse situations to deal with but one deals with what one has, and this is what has happened in our household.

 McCoy was extremely talented at any dog sport we tried.
-He was the first dog in Western Canada to achieve his Basic Disc Freestyle disc title from the Canadian Disc Dog Association, did well in Rally and Obedience and loved to pull a sled until he was 12 years old.
+He was the first dog in Western Canada to achieve his Basic Disc Freestyle disc title from the Canadian Disc Dog Association with two first place placements in competition, did well in Rally and Obedience and loved to pull a sled until he was 12 years old.

-When he was younger he would greet people by jumping up to their face and giving them a kiss on the mouth and then bark in a kind of shrieking manner to tell them how happy he was to see them.
+When he was younger he would greet people by jumping up to their faces and giving them a kiss on the mouth and then barking in a kind of shrieking manner to tell them how happy he was to see them.

 McCoy was bred by Lydine Denzin of Sheep’s Kin Australian Shepherds.